 Nothing in cart

-Bronze Watches to Own: The Return of Ancient Material
+5 Best Bronze Watches to Own: The Return of Ancient Vibes

 The bronze watches' early popularity dates back in the 1980s and the craftsman behind this innovation was Gérald Genta.
 It was when a big-game hunter wanted to have a watch that would not reflect light that could scare off his prey.
 And, the bronze watch case came as a perfect solution for it with its matte patina finish.
 Gefica Safari was officially born back then, the first ever bronze watch.